sedkis/portfolio-v3/data/authors/default.md

 ## What Will You Find Here?

-You'll find lessons from the field during my consulting time with massive, slow-moving dinosaur companies, all the way to bleeding edge companies who aren't afraid to run alpha technology in production!
+You'll find lessons from the field during my consulting time; From F500 legacy-lovers, to fast-moving startups who aren't afraid to run alpha technology in production!

-Also, you'll find technically focussed writing on app building & scaling, and being mindful & productive as an entrepreneur in IT.

 If you want the corporate version, go read about me on [LinkedIn][4].